ja1dan/ja1dan/README.md

-# Hello!
+# Hello There!

-I'm ajaidan0, a developer.
+I'm ajaidan0, a hobbyist developer.
+When I'm not programming, you can probably find me gaming.

-## What are you working on?
+## What are my skills?

-I am currently working on [Atlas](https://github.com/cupertino-development/Atlas), the node.js API Wrapper for Cupertino, a Stackoverflow / Discord hybrid.
+I am well-versed in Objective-C, C, and Javascript.
+I plan on venturing into Python and Java.

 ## This week's coding stats:
 <!--START_SECTION:waka-->